 I had the good fortune to meet Hassan Nor, through his daughter, and saw his raw kind of art I would describe as art brut.
-Adeer (Uncle) Nor's drawings depict his memories of life in Kismayo, Somalia, before the civil war when he was young.
+Adeer (Uncle) Nor's drawings depict his memories of life in Jubbaland, Somalia, before the civil war when he was young.

 In 2016, When I had the opportunity to meet Mia's curator of African art, Jan-Lodewijk Grootaers, I advocated for a museum exhibition of Nor's work.
-Assisted by artists and friends, who acted as interpreters, Halwa Hussein, and Awes Osman, we brought Adeer Nor's work to a larger audience in the first show of Somali art in a Minneapolis museum.
+Assisted by artists and friends, who acted as interpreters, Halwa Hussein, and Awes Osman, we brought Adeer Nor's and his work to a larger audience in the first show of Somali art in a Minneapolis museum.
 The exhibit, "I am Somali" (2017-18) featured seven of Nor's narrative drawings.

 "I am Somali" -- Three Artists from the Twin Cities ~ Minneapolis Institute of Arts, Minneapolis, MN 2017-18